 The construction method is generally identical for most forms of linear drainage.
 They need to be laid on a C25 concrete bed at least 100mm thick, and then haunched according to the type of paving being used.
 Alternatively, they can be laid on a 12-40mm mortar bed over a prepared concrete race.

-Three constructions are shown opposite, which cover most of the usual paving types; note that the thickness of the bedding concrete may need to be increased for Classes D, E and F, depending on site conditions and end use.
+Three constructions are shown below, which, combined with that above, cover most of the usual paving types; note that the thickness of the bedding concrete may need to be increased for Classes D, E and F, depending on site conditions and end use.

 The channels are laid onto the prepared bed and tapped down to level using a small paviors' mall or rubber hammer.
 Once all the channels are laid, they are haunched to prevent them moving, then connected to the surface water system via one of the methods shown above, and finally, the gratings are fitted.